Detroit: Toponymy

-History

-Early settlement
+Indigenous settlement

-Paleo-Indian people inhabited areas near Detroit as early as 11,000 years ago including the culture referred to as the Mound-builders.
-By the 17th century, the region was inhabited by Huron, Odawa, Potawatomi and Iroquois peoples.
+Paleo-Indians inhabited areas near Detroit as early as 11,000 years ago including the culture referred to as the Mound Builders.
+By the 17th century, the region was inhabited by Huron, Odawa, Potawatomi, and Iroquois peoples.
 The area is known by the Anishinaabe people as Waawiiyaataanong, translating to 'where the water curves around'.

-The first Europeans did not penetrate into the region and reach the straits of Detroit until French missionaries and traders worked their way around the League of the Iroquois, with whom they were at war and other Iroquoian tribes in the 1630s.
-The Huron and Neutral peoples held the north side of Lake Erie until the 1650s, when the Iroquois pushed both and the Erie people away from the lake and its beaver-rich feeder streams in the Beaver Wars of 1649–1655.
+The first Europeans did not penetrate into the region and reach the straits of Detroit until French missionaries and traders worked their way around the Iroquois League, with whom they were at war in the 1630s.
+The Huron and Neutral people held the north side of Lake Erie until the 1650s, when the Iroquois pushed them and the Erie people away from the lake and its beaver-rich feeder streams in the Beaver Wars of 1649–1655.
 By the 1670s, the war-weakened Iroquois laid claim to as far south as the Ohio River valley in northern Kentucky as hunting grounds, and had absorbed many other Iroquoian peoples after defeating them in war.
 For the next hundred years, virtually no British or French action was contemplated without consultation with the Iroquois or consideration of their likely response.
-When the French and Indian War evicted the Kingdom of France from Canada, it removed one barrier to American colonists migrating west.

-British negotiations with the Iroquois would both prove critical and lead to a Crown policy limiting settlements below the Great Lakes and west of the Alleghenies.
-Many colonial American would-be migrants resented this restraint and became supporters of the American Revolution.
-The 1778 raids and resultant 1779 decisive Sullivan Expedition reopened the Ohio Country to westward emigration, which began almost immediately.
-By 1800 white settlers were pouring westwards.